NithishRaja/tree_visualiser/README.md

 ## How to use

-* Click on a node to add a child to the noed
+* Click on a node to add a child to the node
 * Enter key as input when prompted

 ## Docker